Save your batteries for the Region’s next curbside collection or dispose of your single-use A, AA, AAA, C, D, 9-volt or button cell batteries:

 Alternative disposal options

-- Book a collection appointment with other local charitable organizations that offer the service (e.g., Habitat for Humanity).
+- Book a collection appointment for working appliances with other local charitable organizations that offer the service (e.g. Habitat for Humanity).

 - Plan to have old appliances removed by retailers when new models are purchased.

 Check How to Sort Your Waste if your item isn't listed here.

 Take all hazardous waste to a Peel Community Recycling Centre (CRC) for safe, proper disposal.

 - Hazardous waste is never collected at the curb.